-Bronchiolitis is an inflammation of the tiny airways called bronchioles.
-It is a respiratory infection that typically affects very young children and can lead to severe respiratory problems.
+Bronchiolitis is an inflammation of the bronchioles, which are tiny airways in the lungs.
+It is most common in very young children and can result in severe respiratory problems.

-The symptoms of RSV are similar to those of the common cold.
-These include nasal congestion, runny rose, cough, sore throat, low-grade fever and otitis.
-These symptoms are not serious and should disappear within two weeks.
+It usually starts with symptoms similar to those of a common cold.
+These include nasal congestion, runny nose, cough, sore throat, low-grade fever and otitis.
+These symptoms typically go away within two weeks.

-When a RSV infection worsens and develops into bronchiolitis, symptoms in children include:
+When the infection worsens and develops into bronchiolitis, the child may experience the following symptoms:

 - Rapid breathing

 - Wheezing when breathing out

 - Rapid heartbeat

 - Dry cough that turns into a cough with secretions

 - Blue-tinged nails and lips